Are AI Interviews the Future of Hiring?

 Before adopting AI into your hiring processes, here are some risks to be aware of.

-According to SHRM, in order to truly eliminate bias from AI, we’d need to “perfectly identify all of the factors (called features in AI) that describe the thing in the real world that we want to model; collect enormous amounts of error-free data to train a model; and then, with 100% accuracy, predict something.”
+According to IHRIM, in order to truly eliminate bias from AI, we’d need to “perfectly identify all of the factors (called features in AI) that describe the thing in the real world that we want to model; collect enormous amounts of error-free data to train a model; and then, with 100% accuracy, predict something.”

 Many organizations don’t realize it, but creating and capturing data sets that are more consistent and comparable starts with how you interview.
 When done correctly, the structured interview methodology can help standardize and enhance the interview process.